chrispsn/aoc2019/README.md

 Then run an answer via (eg) `k 01.k`.

-See also [ngn's answers](https://bitbucket.org/ngn/k/src/master/aoc19/) in ngn/k.
+See also [ngn's answers](https://bitbucket.org/ngn/k/src/master/aoc19/) written in ngn/k.